 Goals are set at the individual student level.
 When you set a Scaled Score goal for Math on the Unified Scale, you set a target Scaled Score that you want the student(s) to reach and a time frame for them to achieve that goal.

 These instructions are for setting a Scaled Score goal on the Unified Scale (for more information about the scale, see Star Unified Scale).
-If you are a customer in Mississippi and would prefer to set a goal on the Enterprise scale, see Star Math Scaled Score Goal, Enterprise Scale.
+If you are a customer in Mississippi and would prefer to set a goal on the Enterprise scale, see Math - Scaled Score Enterprise - Star Math.

 Scaled Scores (SS) are calculated based on the difficulty of questions in a student's test and the number of correct responses.
 They can be used to compare student performance over time and across grade levels.
 Star Math Scaled Scores range from 0–1400.

-Percentile Ranks (PR) are a norm-referenced score that indicate the percentage of other students nationally who obtained scores equal to or lower than the score of a particular student.
+Percentile Ranks (PR) is a norm-referenced score that indicates the percentage of other students nationally who obtained scores equal to or lower than the score of a particular student.
 Percentile Rank scores range from 1–99.

 Student Growth Percentile (SGP) compares a student's growth to that of his or her academic peers nationwide.
 Lower numbers indicate lower relative growth, and higher numbers indicate higher relative growth.
 SGP scores range from 1–99.

 For more information, see Unified Benchmarks and Cut Scores, and What is Student Growth Percentile?

 - On the Set a Goal page, choose Select... (either the link or the button) to begin choosing which students to set the goal for.